tchenuag/csppython/_sources/ch1/0109-mixing-types.rst

 Mixing Datatypes
 ================

+**Learning Target: I can predict the behavior of two different datatypes that are operated upon.**

 Now that we know that we can use operators to combine values, what happens if we combine values of different types?

 Mixing Ints with Floats and Booleans